codefordemocracy/data/federal/fec/README.md

 ## Data Sources

 We process 13 FEC datasets from their bulk downloads, all of which are stored in separate tables in the *federal* schema in BigQuery.
+We also use the *financial* and *receipts* endpoints from the [FEC API](https://api.open.fec.gov/developers/).

 **Dataset:** All candidates
 **Download Link:** https://www.fec.gov/files/bulk-downloads/2020/weball20.zip